-I have faults and things don’t always work out on paper.
+I have faults, and things don’t always work out on paper.
 I started this blog as an outlet because there were not enough voices that represented me.
-I started on Tpt because people would ask for what would talk about on here.
+Then I started on Tpt because people would ask for the activities I talk about on here.
 It helped to justify the hours I spent making my own things when the resources I was given lacked what I needed.

 I have bad days.
 You know the days where another job looks really appealing.

 I have days where I am so thankful there is a bottle of wine and a supportive hubby to hear me complain.

 I want you to know I’m not perfect.
 And I struggle to get through the day.

 So if you are too …know you are not alone.

 Here are the five reasons why I’m less than perfect and why that’s okay.

 I can’t spell